 A CPU is a hardware module containing a MIPS processor chip such as the R8000, together with system interface chips and possibly a secondary cache.
-Silicon Graphics CPU modules have model designation of the form IPnn; for example, the IP22 module is used in the IndyTM workstation.
-The CPU modules supported by IRIX 6.2 are listed in Table 1-1.
+Silicon Graphics CPU modules have model designation of the form IPnn; for example, the IP22 module is used in the Indy^{IM} workstation.
+The CPU modules supported by IRIX 6.3 for O2 are listed in Table 1-1.